Skip to Content

 Instructions

-- Heat the oil in a 17-18cm (7") saucepan and fry the onion, celery and carrot over a medium for 5-10 minutes to soften.
+• Heat the oil in a 17-18cm (7") saucepan and fry the onion, celery and carrot over a medium heat for 5-10 minutes to soften.

-- Just before the potatoes are ready heat the milking a small saucepan 15cm (6"), it does not need to boil it just needs to be hot (50-60°C or around 125°F).
+• Just before the potatoes are ready, heat the milk in a small saucepan 15cm (6"); it does not need to boil it just needs to be hot (50-60°C or around 125°F).

-- Drain the potatoes and mash them with the butter, then add enough milk to get the texture that you like.
-I like to use a potato ricer for mashed potato, and I then stir through the butter and finally add the milk.
+• Drain the potatoes and mash them with the butter, then add enough milk to get the texture that you like.
+I like to use a potato ricer for mashed potatoes, and I then stir through the butter and finally add the milk.

-- Finally, bake them in an oven at 180°C or 350°F for 30-35 minutes or until the potato is crisp and the gravy is bubbling.
+• Finally, bake them in an oven at 180°C or 350°F for 30-35 minutes or until the potato topping is crisp and the gravy is bubbling.

 thomas rosser